top of page

 Just a word of caution, too, if you're travelling with your pets.
 Dogs/pets are not allowed at some of the viewing locations.
 The visitor center lists this on their website, but it's easy to miss.
 So keep that in mind as you're planning your trip.

-I hope this short guide helps you to plan your trip!
 Have you been to see the elk?
 I'd love to hear about your experience!
 Leave me a comment and let me know!

 Until next time, take care and smile pretty!